New Zealand Law Society | Te Kāhui Ture o Aotearoa

-We are looking to appoint lawyer members for a Lawyers Standards Committee based in Wellington.
-Meetings are generally convened through video-link and applications are welcomed from the Wellington region.
+We are looking to appoint lawyer members for a Lawyers Standards Committee predominately based in Wellington.
+Meetings are generally convened through video-link and applications are welcomed from both the Wellington region and nationwide.
 Lawyers Standards Committees consider and determine complaints about lawyers.
 Part 7 of the Lawyers and Conveyancers Act 2006 sets out the requirements for complaints and discipline, and sections 126 to 189 govern the functions, duties and powers of Standards Committees.

 To be eligible for appointment as a lawyer member on a Standards Committee a person must have practised as a lawyer for a period or periods aggregating at least five years.
 Experience in legal areas such as civil litigation, employment, company and commercial, and criminal is likely to be an advantage.
 Appointments are made by the Board of the New Zealand Law Society.
 Candidates must also be of good character and possess the skill, experience and judgement needed to deal with complaints and make appropriate decisions.

 There is some preparatory work involved and meetings are usually monthly.
 This is a voluntary role although expenses will be reimbursed.